 Each inmate is assigned to a housing unit.
 A unit is a self-contained inmate living area that includes both housing sections and office space for unit staff.
 Each unit is staffed by a Unit Team directly responsible for the inmates living in the unit.
 The unit offices are located in the units so staff and inmates can be accessible to each other.
-The unit staff typically includes a Unit Manager, Case Manager, Correctional Counselor, and Unit Secretary.
-The Staff Psychologist, Education Advisor, and Unit Officer are considered members of the Unit Team and provide input for classification purposes.
+Unit staff typically includes a Unit Manager, Case Manager, Correctional Counselor, and a Unit Secretary.
+The Staff Psychologist, Education Advisor and Unit Officer are considered members of the Unit Team and provide input for classification purposes.

 Inmates are assigned to a specific Unit Team.
 Generally, the resolution of issues or matters of interest while at the institution are most appropriately initiated with the Unit Team.
-Unit Team members are available to assist in many areas, including parole matters, release planning, personal and family problems, counseling, and assistance in setting and attaining goals while in prison.
-Ordinarily, a member of the unit staff will be at the institution from 7:30 a.m. to at least 7:00 p.m.
-(PS 5321.08), and during the day on weekends and holidays.
+Unit Team members are available to assist in many areas, including parole matters, release planning, personal and family problems, counseling and assistance in setting and attaining goals while in prison.
+Ordinarily, a member of the unit staff will be at the institution from 7:30 a.m. to 7:00 p.m., and during the day on weekends and holidays.
+The Unit Teams will have open house hours Monday thru Friday from 2:00 PM until 3:30 PM.

-GENERAL FUNCTIONS OF UNIT STAFF
+GENERAL FUNCTION OF THE STAFF